PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ### Prerequisites

 Node.js Service Discovery which adds multicast DNS service discovery, also known as zeroconf or bonjour to Node.js.

-[Node.js version v8.10.0 or higher](https://nodejs.org/en/), which includes `npm v3`.
+Node.js version should be v8.10.0 or higher.

 It is better to install NodeSource-managed Node.js snap which includes the Node.js runtime, along with package managers npm and Yarn.
 This could be installed from [Node.js website](https://nodejs.org/en/) or from [GitHub Node.js distributions](https://github.com/nodesource/distributions).